 Though the palette isn’t exactly like the one I tried to emulate, I did find a pleasing color combination.
 I also decided to decrease the size of the outer mat.
 The layout seemed out of balance with the color choices I was making.

-Since there is no rule that says I have to follow the template exactly, I modified it.
+Since no rule says I have to follow the template exactly, I modified it.
 I think this looks nice.
 I also played around with the title.
-I separated the location information out of the main title.
+I separated the location information of the main title.
 I chose a tag embellishment and placed the information on it.
 This gave the layout more balance and flow.
 I also added a line of digital stitching to separate the upper border and the lower section.
 It was a nice touch.

 Layout inspired by ColorCombo 11